Integrating Atlassian JIRA and Microsoft Project

-Once you click “Create” button, the new config file is created in your data directory (
+Once you click “Create” button, a new config file is created in your data directory (

 Close the JIRA configuration panel.
 Now click “Microsoft Project” button to open the project settings.
 Provide the file location -

 (This is the panel you see when you run Task Adapter in “local” mode.
-The server mode has a bit different one.)
+The server mode is a bit different.)

 Now close the Microsoft Project panel.
 You’re back to “Edit Config” screen.
 Select task fields you want to export.